ontola/libro/README.md

 npm run secure
 ```

+### Adding a new model
+Since this project uses Redux, displaying data is not that always that trivial.
+Say there's a new model (e.g. meetings, documents) accessible in the API.
+You want to use that data in this app.
+Here's how you do that:

+- Create a model with the name of the content type.
+Model (file)names are capitalized.
+It's easy to copy another model to bootstrap your new one.
+- Use camelCased attributes - even if the API passes you under_scored ones.
+This is because the DataStore normalizes all incoming data.
+- Write the relevant GET_MODEL actions and put them in the `state/action-types.js` file.
+- Write your reducer(s) in `state/model/reducer.js`.
+Import them in the `state/index.js` file and pass it as an argument to the `rootReducer` function.
+- Write your selectors in `state/model/selectors.js`.
+Use the [reselect library](https://github.com/reactjs/reselect) and immutable.js functions.
+- Create a container component that binds the store data to props and pass that to a UI component.

 ### Running the API locally
 If you don't want to use the default AOD api, but run your own instance, you have to use a proxy.
 We've preconfigured an NGINX docker file to provide a proxy.